romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Where can GitHub Enterprise Server be deployed?
+Q: Where can GitHub Enterprise Server be deployed?
 <details><summary>Show the answer</summary><p>

 - **On-premises data center or to a public cloud service (e.g., AWS, GCP, Azure)**
 </details>

 ---
-What is the primary purpose of the audit log for organization admins within a GitHub organization?
+Q: What is the primary purpose of the audit log for organization admins within a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **The audit log enables organization admins to track and review actions performed by members, providing critical insights for security and compliance monitoring**